 4.5 Mitigations.
 Developer agrees to contribute to the costs of public facilities and services in the amounts set forth in the Project Approvals, MMRP, and COAs as required to mitigate impacts of the development of the Property ("Mitigations").
-City and Developer recognize and agree that but for Developer's contributions to mitigate the impacts arising as a result of the entitlements granted pursuant to this Agreement, City would not and could not approve the development of the Property is in reliance upon, and in consideration of, Developer's agreement to make contributions toward the cost of public improvements and public services as provided to mitigate the impacts of development of the Property.
+City and Developer recognize and agree that but for Developer's contributions to mitigate the impacts arising as a result of the entitlements granted pursuant to this Agreement, City would not and could not approve the development of the Property as provided by this Agreement.
+City's approval of development of the Property is in reliance upon, and in consideration of, Developer's agreement to make contributions toward the cost of public improvements and public services as provided to mitigate the impacts of development of the Property.